Transforming your journey at Gatwick Airport

 Train services during the upgrade

-We are working closely with Network Rail, Gatwick Airport, transport and rail groups and other stakeholders across the South East to develop a dedicated timetable that will remain consistent for the two years of platform works.
+We are working closely with Network Rail, Gatwick Airport, transport and rail groups and other stakeholders across the South East to introduce a dedicated timetable that will remain consistent for the two years of platform works.
+While coronavirus has impacted train services, the timetable in place from the 17 May 2020 has these plans at its centre.

 We are introducing a dedicated timetable because the platform works between May 2020 and May 2022 will prevent trains from stopping at some platforms and a 30mph speed restriction will be in place when trains pass through the worksite.

-While this important work is underway, there will be sixteen trains per hour in each direction through the station for the majority of the day, compared to eighteen today.
+While this important work is underway, there are sixteen trains per hour in each direction through the station for the majority of the day, two fewer than could otherwise run.
 This will mean changes to Gatwick Express, Southern and Thameslink services as we make the most of the available capacity on the railway and run longer trains wherever possible.

 Customers will continue to have access to as many services as possible, at a time when fewer trains can operate per hour, and the timetable has been designed to deliver a punctual service so that passengers can rely on connections.
 We are working to deliver this important upgrade with as little disruption as possible.